bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Notes.md

 ---
 We walk by the Archavist's house and there are guards around.
 We ask about the investigator who is casting spells.
 It is [[Helena Drayton]]

+We go to the graveyard.
+It is called Silent Rest Graveyard.
+We go into the graveyard and meet the grave keeper.
+We tell them we want to see the graves of the warriors of [[Dunmere]].